Introduction to Zero Downtime Migration

 A fun way to learn: Zero Downtime Migration Interactive Lab

 We’ve built a complementary learning resource that is a companion to this comprehensive ZDM documentation.
-It’s the Zero Downtime Migration Interactive Lab, available for you here:
+It’s the Zero Downtime Migration Interactive Lab.

 We encourage you to explore this free hands-on interactive lab from DataStax Academy.
 It’s an excellent, detailed view of the migration process.
 The lab describes and demonstrates all the steps and automation performed to prepare for, and complete, a migration from any Cassandra/DSE/Astra DB database to another Cassandra/DSE/Astra DB database across clusters.